astridot/bucket/SECURITY.md

 ## Supported Versions

 Currently, all versions of Bucket releases including `bkt` (PyPI release) are supported for security updates.
-If these vulnerabilities are severe, the release will be deleted immediately and further action will be taken about the situation.
+If these vulnerabilities are severe, the release will be removed immediately and further action will be taken about the situation.

 ## Reporting a Vulnerability